goodrahstar/Opencvtest/README.md

-Opencvtest
+#Eye Detector
 ==========

-Eye recognition module using HAAR classifier.

-THis module returns 1 when it detects face and returns 0 with no face.
+##Purpose

+Realtime eye detection using HAAR classifier.
+It uses face detection trained over frontal face database and then locate eye in video frame.

+I have integrated it with the webcame.

+Here is a sample demo: https://www.youtube.com/watch?v=qEzUDq54a48